 You can view events logged in the DebugView in the Firebase console.

-Once you have enabled Debug mode on your development devices, navigate to DebugView by selecting the arrow next to StreamView on the top nav of Google Analytics and selecting DebugView.
+Once you enable debug mode on your development devices, navigate to DebugView by selecting the arrow next to StreamView on the top nav of Google Analytics and selecting DebugView.

 Then, just start using your app to see your app’s events being logged in the DebugView report.